Violet Background

 The Suits Tarot Cards

-While the 22 Major Arcana represents significant spiritual and psychological archetypes and seen as more powerful than the Minor Arcana cards since the Minor Arcana cards deal with mundane and everyday life concerns, the 56 cards of the Suits still contain deep spiritual and psychological themes.
-There are four suits such as wands, cups, swords, and pentacles which are linked to various astrological and elemental associations, enhancing the understanding of the cards.
+While the 22 Major Arcana represents significant spiritual and psychological archetypes, the 56 Minor Arcana cards still contain deep spiritual and psychological themes.
+The four suits—wands, cups, swords, and pentacles—are linked to astrological and elemental associations, enhancing the understanding of the cards.

 Wands (Fire)

-The suit of Wands is associated with the fire signs of the zodiac (Aries, Leo, and Sagittarius) and represents action, passion, creativity, and inspiration.
-Wands are linked to the planet Mars, which symbolizes energy, aggression, and drive.
+The suit of Wands is associated with fire signs (Aries, Leo, Sagittarius) and represents action, passion, and creativity.
+Wands are linked to Mars, symbolizing energy and drive.

 Cups (Water)

-The suit of Cups corresponds to the water signs (Cancer, Scorpio, and Pisces) and signifies emotions, intuition, relationships, and spiritual connections.
-Cups are associated with the planet Venus, representing love, beauty, and harmony.
+The suit of Cups corresponds to water signs (Cancer, Scorpio, Pisces) and signifies emotions, intuition, and relationships.
+Cups are associated with Venus, representing love and harmony.

 Swords (Air)

-The suit of Swords is connected to the air signs (Gemini, Libra, and Aquarius) and symbolizes intellect, communication, conflict, and decision-making.
-Swords are linked to the planet Mercury, which signifies communication, intellect, and travel.
+The suit of Swords is connected to air signs (Gemini, Libra, Aquarius) and symbolizes intellect, communication, and decision-making.
+Swords are linked to Mercury, signifying intellect and travel.

 Pentacles (Earth)

-The suit of Pentacles relates to the earth signs (Taurus, Virgo, and Capricorn) and stands for material wealth, resources, stability, and practical matters.
-Pentacles are associated with the planet Saturn, representing discipline, structure, and responsibility.
+The suit of Pentacles relates to earth signs (Taurus, Virgo, Capricorn) and represents wealth, resources, and stability.
+Pentacles are associated with Saturn, symbolizing discipline and responsibility.

 Court Cards